Women experience heart attacks differently than men. Do you know the symptoms?

 2 MINUTE READ

-Another reason paying attention to your heart has become more important than ever: Women and men experience heart attacks differently, and it’s this difference in symptoms that may prevent some women from getting the heart care they need.
+But women and men can experience heart attacks differently, and that difference in symptoms may prevent some women from getting the heart care they need.
 As part of Heart Health Month, we’re telling you what you need to know.

 1. What do heart attack symptoms look like for women?

 Chest pain is the most common heart attack symptom in both women and men.
 But for some women, chest pain is not always severe or even the most noticeable symptom.